Reach out to Stu's Social Media!

 Jan122025

-We’re almost ready—Jo and I are putting the final touches on Paris and Freddie’s first adventure!
+We’re almost ready to launch Paris and Freddie’s first adventure!

-Hold on tight, because we’re racing full-speed ahead toward an exciting book launch in April!
+Hold on tight, because we’re racing full-speed ahead toward an exciting book launch in the merry month of May!

 🚀📚 Get ready for the ride by joining the Paris and Freddie social media platforms!